mark-mcdermott/portfolio-decap/content/blog/2024-04-23-til-when-comparing-times-think-of-leading-zeros.md

 ---
-title: "TIL: When Comparing Times, Think Of Leading Zeros"
+title: "TIL: When Comparing Times, Consider Leading Zeros"
 date: 2024-04-22T18:54:00.000Z
 ---
 I had a curious bug today in some tests.
 I love weird intermittent, bugs like this.
 The TLDR is that when comparing times, make sure to consider leading zeros in the hours.
 "11:01" will always equal "11:01", but "3:01" is not equal to "03:01".